marcelogmca/aviary_management/README.md

 ### Backups
 It's important to not rely in just one piece of hardware, problems do happen and it's better to be prepared.
-For this, a linux **crontask** was made to send a compressed image of the database to **cloud** service as well as separate **local storage**, **every few days**.
+For this, a Linux **crontask** was made to send a compressed image of the database to **cloud** service as well as separate **local storage**, **every few days**.
 The database having such a short amount of records make this a very basic and easy to implement solution.
 Installing the operating system and required software solely in raspberry's SD card can also be an easy way to make full system backups, since it's possible to save the entire image.

 # IoT